bitfinexcom/dazaar/README.md

    // Predicate whether a remote key can get replicate this feed,
    // remoteKey being a Buffer to check and cb being a callback which can be
    // passed an error as the first argument, causing replication to fail, ie.
-   // the buyer has not paid
+   // the buyer has not paid.
+The err.message will be passed back to the buyer
-  validate (remoteKey, cb) {},
+   // and can be used to specify a reason for the rejection validate (remoteKey, cb) {},
   // How often to call the above validate function in milliseconds.
   // Default is 1000ms